wp-plugins/zedity/readme.txt

 A: No worries, that is the normal behavior in WordPress: they can be played back when you either preview or publish your content.

 **Q: How can I update the Zedity content after saving it?**
-A: From the standard WordPress Visual editor, click on the Zedity content that you want to update and then click on the Zedity icon that appears on top of the content.
+A: From the standard WordPress Visual editor: 1) click on the Zedity content that you want to update; 2) click on the Zedity icon that appears on top of the content.

 **Q: YouTube and Vimeo videos are supported.
 Is it possible to have other services, e.g. Dailymotion and others?**
 A: Yes.
 There are 20+ audio and video services supported in the [Premium version](http://zedity.com/plugin/wpfeatures).